Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 The plot of Vikings revolves around Pagans who have been terrorizing England and France for a while with their relentless invasions.
 And we, sitting comfortably on our couches, love every moment of it.

-Is Vikings a Good Show?
+Is Vikings a Good Series?

 Some people call this show Game of Thrones-lite.
-As it turns out, the show is just as good as GOT, even toppling it in some areas.
+As it turns out, the series is just as good as GOT, even toppling it in some areas.
 The first season was an achievement by the History channel in showing audiences that they could pull off a legitimate drama series rather than their usual docudramas.
 Since then, the storytelling and production values have only gone up.
 As epic as the narrative has become, the show is still grounded in realism.
 This is easily one of the best historical costume dramas that has aired in recent years.

-The Best TV Series Similar to 'Vikings'
+The Best Series Similar to 'Vikings'

 - Game of Thrones